Glauber: Belichick's praise of Jones seemed heartfelt

 “I have a ton of respect for Eli,” Belichick said.
 “He's a great person.
 Very professional.
 Team-oriented.
 He's done a tremendous job and certainly had a lot of success against us.”

-Chances are that Belichick will get the best of the Giants this time; New England is a 15 1/2-point favorite heading into the game.
+Chances are that Belichick will get the best of the Giants this time; New England is a 17-point favorite.
 But Giants fans who took the team to task for selecting Jones would be well-advised to see Belichick’s endorsement as a legitimate sign of hope for the future.

 Comments